Balance Testing & Hearing Evaluation in Atlanta, GA

-When someone suffers from a balance disorder, they commonly feel any of the following symptoms:
+When someone suffers from a balance disorder, they commonly feel one or more of the following symptoms:

-- experience a feeling of movement, floating, or spinning
+- A feeling of movement, floating, or spinning

 - visual blurring

-This is not a comfortable thing to experience, but our ENT physicians at Northeast Atlanta Ear, Nose, & Throat can help.
+These symptoms are not comfortable to experience, but our ENT physicians at Northeast Atlanta Ear, Nose, & Throat can help.

-The ear is made up of different parts.
-The labyrinth, an organ in the inner ear, plays a very important part of your balance (vestibular) system.
-This particular organ communicates with other bodily systems (eyes and skeletal) in order to keep your body’s position and balance.
+The ear consists of different parts.
+The labyrinth, an organ in the inner ear, contributes to your balance (vestibular) system.
+This particular organ communicates with other bodily systems (eyes and skeletal) to keep your body’s position and balance.

-In addition to the symptoms listed above, people with a balance disorder might also experience:
+In addition to the symptoms listed above, people with a balance disorder might also experience the following:

 - changes or increases in blood pressure